djbutler/sociomatrix-reader/README.md

 optional arguments:
-  -h, --help            show this help message and exit --ignoreheaders       ignore first row in each survey CSV file (useful for
+  -h, --help            show this help message and exit --ignoreheaders       ignore first row in each CSV file (useful for ignoring
-                        ignoring column headers)
+                        column headers)
   --nicknames NICKNAMES.csv
                         a CSV file containing a list of nicknames
 ````